 Steven’s been firm that there would be an opportunity for someone to take blood from his bathroom sink in order to frame him.
 The theory came into play in Part 2, and since 2005, Avery’s claim is that he was bleeding after he cut his finger.

 He bled on the bathroom floor and in the sink.
 When he left his trailer with his brother Chuck, he then reported seeing tail-lights near his home.
-The following morning, he went back to the bathroom, but he said the blood was gone.
+The next morning the blood was mysteriously gone.

 Ryan Hillegas soon became a person of interest for the defense.
 The ex-boyfriend to Halbach noted that during the original investigation, he was never asked for an alibi and never gave one.
-He then moved into Teresa’s home shortly after the murder, putting Hillegas in a prime position to access evidence.
+In a oddly time turn of events, he moved in with Theresa right after the murder, putting Hillegas in a prime position to access evidence.

 What’s Item FL?

-They said the evidence was consistent enough with the bullet having passed through Teresa’s skull, causing her death.
+The evidence was said to be consistent enough with the bullet having passed through Teresa’s skull, causing her death.
 Zellner then took the exemplar bullets to Chris Palenik, a forensic microscopist.
 The bullet found in the garage, labeled item “FL” did not pass through the skull.

 A New Eye Witness